The Steps to Get You Started

 2. Formally Adopt the Holacracy® Constitution

 In order to adopt Holacracy as a new power structure for your organization, you must first use the existing seat of power (whatever that may be) to formally adopt Holacracy, thus ceding that power into Holacracy’s “rules of the game.”
-These rules are formally documented in the Holacracy Constitution, and thus ratifying this document as your governing structure is the first step to practicing Holacracy (I recommend printing up the PDF from the previous link, or purchase a bound copy you can write and keep notes in).
+These rules are formally documented in the Holacracy Constitution, and thus ratifying this document as your governing structure is the first step to practicing Holacracy.
+To do this, you can print the PDF from the previous link, or purchase a bound copy.)

 Here are two sample documents you can use as templates for creating one appropriate to your situation:

 Note: The Holacracy Constitution can be more formally adopted as well in legal bylaws (or equivalent), however you should seek appropriate legal advice before considering such an action (or contact Encode for such advice because they work directly on this issue).
 At HolacracyOne, we use an LLC Operating Agreement to bind the Constitution as our legal operating system and you can see this page for an example of how we did it.

 The organization’s governance records hold its overall structure in detail, and can be used to find the expectations and authorities held by each role.
 If you are practicing Holacracy properly, they will likely be referred to by everyone on a daily or weekly basis.
 The entire system will be undermined if the governance records are not clear and easy for everyone to access.

 You can use a wiki or similar intranet-based solution, however HolacracyOne recommends GlassFrog®, a software tool our team has tailor-made for the task of streamlining Holacracy adoption, record-keeping, and ongoing practice.
 You can get a free account, so get one and move on to the next step!